 Meaningless Villain Victory: Sgt.
-Dickerson does manage to get Cronauer off the air, but in doing so, he shows himself to be such a petty, mean spirited asshole that General Taylor can't stomach him anymore and has him reassigned to Guam.
-Gen. Taylor also puts Garlick in charge of the show knowing full well that he keep things going the way Crounauer would have.
+Maj.
+Dickerson does manage to get Cronauer off the air (and out of the military to boot), but in doing so, he shows himself to be such a petty, mean-spirited asshole that Gen. Taylor can't stomach him anymore and has him reassigned to Guam.
+Taylor also puts Garlick on the air as Cronauer's replacement, knowing full well that he will keep things going the way Crounauer would have.

 Mickey Mousing: A minor example: an establishing shot of soldiers de-boarding from a carrier plane is synced up to another of those polka records Hauk loves so much.

 Mood Whiplash: The movie starts off very funny and irreverent, as Cronauer adjusts (or doesn't) to life in South Vietnam with characteristic hilarity.
 Then he's almost blown up by a VC bomb, and finds out that the Vietnamese kid he'd become friendly with is actually a North Vietnamese spy trying to kill as many Americans as he can, and Cronauer eventually becomes horribly disillusioned with the whole situation.Needless to say, the movie ends on a bit of a downer.

 Cronauer: (faking like he's taking a phone call) Who's this?

 Passing the Torch: A middle scene has Cronauer messing with Garlick to see what he'd be like as a radio host.
 After he's reassigned because of his unwitting friendship to a VC, Garlick takes his place.

 Reasonable Authority Figure: General Taylor is a pretty nice guy and is willing to give Cronauer rather a lot of latitude compared to to the rest of the brass.